 Your project’s total income must equal your project’s total expense.
 Download and complete the Excel budget form from the MRAC website or generate your own form with the same information in the same format.
 Once completed, upload a one page project budget income.
 Do not include in-kind goods and services.
 Include all cash income (cash income is defined as money, i.e. cash, credit card, check, being received).

 Project Expense Matching Funds.
-For every ten MRAC dollars requested, you must match or raise one dollar from a cash source other than Minnesota State funding sources.
+For every four MRAC dollars requested, you must match or raise one dollar from a cash source other than Minnesota State funding sources.
 Match sources may include general operating funds, past surpluses, other grants, and earned income or revenue you plan to raise specifically for this project.
 The MRAC grant request must be included in your Project Budget Income.

 Check your math and budget figures carefully.
 Project budget errors or ineligible expenses, including in the notes section, may affect your MRAC request or result in your application being deemed ineligible.